Foxcroft School: Fox/Hound Tradition

 During World War I, students at Foxcroft were not allowed to return home.
 To cope, the founder of the school, Miss Charlotte, started a now long-standing tradition called "Fox/Hound," as a way for the girls to spend their time.
 The entirety of the school, including the teachers, are split up into two teams, the Foxes and the Hounds.
 The teams rival each other in three sports competitions; Field Hockey (fall), Basketball (winter), and Horseback Riding (spring).
 Each year, the Battle for the Cup is renewed, and the teams compete for the cup which is earned from a victory in the Big Team Basketball game.

 Team tryouts and practices begin in the two weeks leading up to the competitions.
 Team captains are chosen and they spend time making gifts for their team members.
 The week leading up to each competition is filled with pep-rallies, known as "Sing Sings" as a way to encourage each team for a victory.
 On the Thursday before the competitions, the officers and mascots from each team decorate Schoolhouse, the academic building.
 One side of Schoolhouse is designated for the Foxes, and the other for the Hounds.

-The spirit central to the Fox/Hound tradition is "friends 'till the end."
+The spirit central to the Fox/Hound tradition is "true friends 'till the end."